-Shopping for multiple kids?
+Shopping for multiple moms?
 Check out our list of 20 educational holiday gifts under $35.

-One of the best-loved parts of traveling is trying all the exotic foreign foods.
+One of the best-loved parts of traveling is trying exotic foreign foods.
 If there’s someone on your list who’s equal part foodie and footloose, keep reading.

-Try the World will deliver a box filled with seven goodies from different countries every other month.
-Celebrity chefs curate the boxes to help receivers discover and appreciate exotic new cuisines.
+Try the World will deliver a box filled with goodies from different countries every month.
+Celebrity chefs curate the boxes to help recipients discover and appreciate exotic new cuisines.

-Bonus: It features free shipping and tax, and it’s easy to pause or cancel at any time.
+Bonus: It features free shipping, and it’s easy to pause or cancel at any time.

 Everyone likes snacks — especially all-natural, organic snacks without trans fats or high-fructose corn syrup.

-Every time a snack box is delivered, Love With Food donates at least one meal to an American food bank.
+Every time a snack box is delivered, Love With Food donates to an American food bank.

 Talk about a feel-good gift!

 Boxes start as low as $7.99 per month.
-Once he discovers them, the recipient can buy any of their favorite snacks through Love With Food’s online portal.
+Once she discovers them, your recipient can buy any of her favorite snacks through Love With Food’s online portal.